IanWei/myprofile/README.md

 ## Preface

 This app hasn't optimised with compressed image and hasn't been responsive with the mobile size (minimum width: 600px).
 It will be optimised in near future.
+[Ian's Profile](https://ian-wei-my-profile.herokuapp.com/)

 ## Feature